DorShabat/react_tailwind_proj_exmp/README.md

 # Getting Started with Create React App with Tailwind

-## in order to initialize react app with tailwind we will do the following:
+## In order to initialize react app with tailwind we will do the following:

 1. create a new repository
 2. open github desktop and clone the new repo to local folder